sujithputta02/-MuseVerse-AI-Museum-Curator/README.md

 **Problem:** Creating museum exhibitions is expensive, time-consuming, and requires specialized expertise.
 Small museums, educators, and cultural institutions lack resources to create engaging exhibitions on diverse topics.
 Traditional curation takes months and costs thousands of dollars.

-**Solution:** MuseVerse uses 14 specialized AI agents working in parallel and sequential workflows to automatically generate museum-quality exhibitions complete with curated exhibits, thematic rooms, historical timelines, interactive elements, accessibility features, and AI-generated visual content.
+**Solution:** MuseVerse uses 14 specialized AI agents working in parallel and sequential workflows to automatically generate museum-quality exhibitions complete with curated exhibits, thematic rooms, historical timelines, interactive elements, accessibility features, and AI-generated images using Nano Banana (Gemini 2.5 Flash Image model) with optimized compression and base64 storage.

 **Value:** Reduces exhibition creation from months to minutes, costs from thousands to pennies, and makes cultural education accessible to everyone worldwide.